A counseling support group for those who have experienced abuse and the impact of trauma

 Melissa has developed the ReStoried content from a Christ-centered theological framework and clinically informed perspective, giving careful consideration to the varieties of backgrounds represented in the groups.
 Instruction and group discussion seeks to honor the dignity of participants as embodied souls in need of a whole-person approach to care.

 The ReStoried model is intended for a particular season in the life of the person who has experienced abuse and/or the impact of trauma.
 These groups are not intended for those who want to learn more about abuse or trauma, or how to help those who have experienced abuse.
-The groups are not for engaging in "talk therapy" with no real objectives in sight, obtaining help to flee an abusive relationship, or finding specialized therapeutic treatments.
+The groups are not for engaging in "talk therapy," providing resources to flee an abusive relationship, or finding specialized therapeutic treatments.

 ReStoried facilitators and counselors do not provide clinical diagnoses to group participants, nor do they offer specific guidance related to medical or legal aspects of participant situations.
 Group facilitators are not resourced to offer assistance with acute trauma or crisis needs.